123vaghn/GameEngine/README.md

 # Game-Engine
 A game engine developed in C++ with Lua scripting and developed using YouTube tutorials such as Cherno's 3D C++ game engine and The Benny Box's 3D Java game engine.

+This project was mainly for educational purposes so I could learn some things about graphics APIs and application development.

 I highly recommended watching these two series if you are interesting in game engine development:

 C++ https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT